jayktee/metis/README.md

-# metis-eda
+# metis

-This is a public repo for my work on Metis bootcamp Module 1: Exploratory Data Analysis.
+This is a public repo for my work on Metis bootcamp.